The 14th International Workshop on Genetic Improvement @ICSE 2025

 Ottawa and Gatineau, Canada (Michel Gagnon, CC BY-SA 3.0, via Wikimedia Commons)

-The 14th instalment of the GI workshop is will take place in Ottawa, collocated with the 47th International Conference on Software Engineering, ICSE 2025.
+The 14th instalment of the GI workshop is will take place in Ottawa, collocated with the 47th International Conference on Software Engineering, ICSE 2025, which will be held in Ottawa’s Shaw Centre.

 The workshop is expected to be held in-person.
 In case of a virtual or hybrid event, virtual presentations may be possible.